Ceremonial Guard (Canada): Duties

-Changing of the Guard
+Changing

-The parade begins at the Cartier Square Drill Hall with the drum major, followed by the band, and the two divisions of the 'new guard'.
+The parade begins at the Cartier Square Drill Hall with the drum major, followed by the band, and the two divisions of the "new guard".
 Turning north onto Queen Elizabeth Drive, the parade continues underneath the Laurier Avenue Bridge and then turns left onto the ramp leading onto Laurier Avenue.
 While the New Guard is en route to Parliament Hill the Old Guard forms up behind the East Block with the colour.
 They set off at approximately 9:46 a.m. with the Pipes and Drums of the Ceremonial Guard leading.
 They march to the east lawn and move into position, then they await the New Guard arriving.
 The New Guard makes a right turn onto Elgin Street up to the National War Memorial and onto Wellington Street before the parade arrives on Parliament Hill precisely at 10 a.m.
 At this time the band begins to play "The 10 Provinces March" by Howard Cable.

 The parade marches onto the east lawn of Parliament, with the band centred at the northernmost edge of the lawn and facing south.
-The old guard is in position on the west side of the east lawn and faces the east block, while the new guard marches to the east side of the lawn and faces west towards the old guard.
+The old guard is in position on the west side of the east lawn and faces the east block, while the new guard marches to the east side of the lawn and faces west toward the old guard.
 After the old and new guards are formed from three ranks into two and independently dressed off for proper alignment, the two sergeants of the guard – commanders of the two divisions of new guard – advance to be inspected by the company sergeant-major.
 Following inspection, the number two division sergeant marches to his position while the number one division sergeant stands still.
 The new guard is then given the order "Get on parade", at which point they advance to the tune of "The British Grenadiers" from the band, and form up dressed off the sergeants of the guard.
 The new guard's persons and weapons are inspected by the company commander, and they are stood at ease.